sfigg/commercialization-public/manufacture/desktop/boot-to-vhd--native-boot--add-a-virtual-hard-disk-to-the-boot-menu.md

 On the technician PC:

-1. Open Diskpart from the Command Prompt.
+1. From the Command Prompt, open Diskpart.

     ```
     diskpart